KrishnaBhaktha2006/KrishnaBhaktha2006-cryptonite_taskphase2_picoctf/Cryptography/miniRSA.md

 How you approached the challenge:

-- Step 1: Before actually satrting the cryptography section i had read the first two links and then started the question.So as soon as i saw the question title and the contents in the fiel ciphertext i came to know that this is a question uses rsa encryption.So i sent the three values given in the file to chtgpt to calculate the value of plaintext so chtgpt recommended me to find the cube root of the ciphertext. so i searched for the code in python to find cube root of a large number in stack overflow i got the code.
+- Step 1: Before actually satrting the cryptography section i had read the first two links and then started the question.So as soon as i saw the question title and the contents in the file ciphertext i came to know that this is a question uses rsa encryption.So i sent the three values given in the file to chtgpt to calculate the value of plaintext so chtgpt recommended me to find the cube root of the ciphertext. so i searched for the code in python to find cube root of a large number in stack overflow i got the code.

 ```